Spark Hire Async Video Interview Guide for Tech Jobseekers (2026)

 The question library employers build in Spark Hire trends toward behavioral and fit-check questions, with some role-specific technical questions mixed in.
 The format constrains what's possible: there's no live coding, no shared screen, no follow-up depth probing.
 So the questions tend toward what fits in a 60-120 second monologue.

 Behavioral questions are the largest category.
-STAR-format prompts asking about a time you handled a conflict, a deadline, a failure, a leadership moment.
+Expect a standard behavioral interview prompt asking about a time you handled a conflict, a deadline, a failure, or a leadership moment, answered with the STAR method (Situation, Task, Action, Result).
 These are platform-agnostic; they show up on every async video tool, and Spark Hire is no exception.
 For tech roles specifically, you'll often see one or two questions about how you've worked across engineering teams, handled a production issue, or made a technical decision under uncertainty.

 Project walkthroughs.
 "Tell us about a recent project you're proud of and what you contributed."
 Sometimes phrased as "Walk us through a technical challenge you solved in the last 6 months."
 These reward a clear structure: context, problem, your decision, the outcome.
 Engineers who default to deep technical detail without setting context get lost; the reviewer doesn't have your codebase open.